saberland/saber/website/pages/docs/config.md

 type Plugin =
   | string
   | {
-      /** The path to your plugin or a npm package name */
+      /** The path to your plugin or an npm package name */
       resolve: string
       /** Plugin options */
       options?: object